 |Canon EOS M200||4.3 x 2.6 x 1.4"||(108.2 x 67.1 x 35.1mm)||11.3 oz (320g)|

 This camera's small size and light weight make it a perfect take-everywhere companion.
-I stored the same-sized R50 and a small RF-S lens vertically in the space a lens alone normally consumes in my backpack.
+The R100 and a small RF-S lens fit vertically in the space a mid-sized lens alone normally consumes in my backpack.

 All models in the entire current Canon EOS line (and most discontinued models as well) feature very nice build quality, and even the least expensive models appear this way.
 Construction is always tight with dials and buttons assuredly clicking affirmation of use.

-This camera utilizes polycarbonate resin with glass fiber and aluminum alloy.
+This camera utilizes polycarbonate resin with glass fiber and aluminum alloy for the structure.

 As usual for EOS models, Canon has ergonomically rounded most of the camera, and especially the areas intended to be gripped are void of sharp corners.
 Unless the retro look is what you prefer, you will likely find this design aesthetically pleasing.